Connect with us

 Pienaar holds the distinction of being the only South African footballer to have played for three different Premier League clubs.
 He had a decade-long stint in the Premier League from 2007 to 2017, following in the footsteps of Radebe who spent 11 years at Leeds.

-Benni McCarthy – Blackburn Rovers and West Ham United
+Benni McCarthy – Blackburn Rovers and United

 McCarthy joined Blackburn in 2006 after leaving FC Porto, where he played alongside Mokoena.
 He struggled to find success and eventually returned to South Africa to play for Pirates after a brief stint at West Ham.
 McCarthy now works as at Manchester United as a striker coach, and has been hailed as the force behind Marcus Rashford’s recent success in front of goal.
 Manchester United are currently fourth in the EPL log, and you can bet on them to secure Champions League football with Betway.